Quantifying Ocular Surface Changes with Contact Lens Wear: Results

 The contact lens thickness $\tau$ in the center of the lens is determined by the vision correction~\cite{douthwaite2006contact,stapleton2017impact}.
-The thickness profile at the edge of the lens, outside of the vision zone, is chosen to enhance on-eye performance (e.g., comfort)~\cite{douthwaite2006contact,srinivasan2015science,stapleton2017impact}.
-Here, we explore how a previously published contact lens thickness profile affects eye tissue dynamics.
-The thickness profile mimics contact lens thickness profile studied by Funkenbusch and Benson \cite{funkenbusch1996conformity}.
+The thickness profile at the edge of the lens (i.e., outside of the vision zone), is chosen to enhance on-eye performance (e.g., comfort)~\cite{douthwaite2006contact,srinivasan2015science,stapleton2017impact}.
+Here, we explore how a previously published contact lens thickness profile affects the eye tissue response.
+The thickness profile mimics the contact lens thickness profile studied by Funkenbusch and Benson \cite{funkenbusch1996conformity}.
 The center and edge lens thicknesses are $35$~$\mu$m.
-The lens thickness increases to $269$~$\mu$m as the radius increases from $0$ to $0.623$~cm and then decreases to $35$~$\mu$m at the lens edge.
-The mathematical representation of the contact lens thickness is written in Eq.~\eqref{eqn:thickness} in the Supplementary material, Section~\ref{sec:supp_lens}.
+The lens thickness increases to $269$~$\mu$m as the radius increases from $0$ to $0.623$~cm, and then decreases to $35$~$\mu$m at the lens edge.
+The mathematical representation of the contact lens thickness is written in Eq~\eqref{eqn:thickness} and shown in Figure~\ref{fig:tau} in the Appendix, Section~\ref{sec:supp_lens}.